cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     abortTransactionUnless(verifyChannelUpgradeTimeout(connection, proofHeight, proofUpgradeTimeout, currentChannel.counterpartyPortIdentifier, currentChannel.counterpartyChannelIdentifier, upgradeTimeout))
     abortTransactionUnless(verifyUpgradeSequence(connection, proofHeight, proofUpgradeSequence, currentChannel.counterpartyPortIdentifier,
     currentChannel.counterpartyChannelIdentifier, counterpartySequence))

+    // get current sequence on this channel
+    // if the counterparty sequence is greater than the current sequence, we fast forward to the counterparty sequence
+    // so that both channel ends are using the same sequence for the current upgrade
+    // if the counterparty sequence is less than the current sequence, then either the counterparty chain is out-of-sync or
+    // the message is out-of-sync and we write an error receipt with our own sequence so that the counterparty can update
+    // their sequence as well.
+    currentSequence = provableStore.get(currentSequencePath(portIdentifier, channelIdentifier))
+    abortTransactionUnless()
+    if counterpartySequence >= currentSequence {
+        provableStore.set(currentSequencePath(portIdentifier, channelIdentifier), counterpartySequence)
+    } else {
+        provableStore.set(errorPath(portIdentifier, channelIdentifier, currentSequence), []byte{1})
+        return
+    }

     if currentChannel.state == UPGRADE_INIT {
         // if there is a crossing hello, ie an UpgradeInit has been called on both channelEnds,